cloudcyborg/environment-api/README.md

 ## Installation

 First, Click on *Clone or Download* button above to download this.
+Unzip the file.
+You'll see a folder added into your current directory.
+Open the contents of that folder.

 This is a package, which is represented by a package xml.
 You can directly deploy this to your environment, using the force.com migration tool.